paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

 ## Initialization

+1. Free all scheduled cores and return parathread claims to queue, with retries incremented.
 1. Schedule free cores using the `schedule(Vec::new())`.

 ## Finalization

-Actions:

-1. Free all scheduled cores and return parathread claims to queue, with retries incremented.
+No finalization routine runs for this module.

 ## Routines